baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-proper checks for older IE MSIE, IE 11 Trident & IE 12 Edge
+fills in missing text values for hack-tastic IE browsers